circuitdao/docs/docs/technical-manual/advanced-topics/cli.md

 A command line interface to Circuit protocol is available on GitHub: https://github.com/circuitdao/circuit-cli.

-The cli providers a comprehensive interface to the protocol, supporting essentially all operations.
+The cli provides a comprehensive interface to the protocol, supporting essentially all operations.